 It’s not easy to find a film that will tick boxes for every member of the family – so we’ve done the hard work for you.

-From 1990s classics like Matilda to modern efforts like The Lego Batman Movie and Jumanji: Welcome to the Jungle, we’ve compiled the definitive list of the best all-ages films on Netflix.
+From 1990s classics like Matilda to modern efforts like Peter Rabbit, we’ve compiled the definitive list of the best all-ages films on Netflix.
 Each of these has just enough to keep the wee ones and grown-ups entertained.

 Check out our list of the best family films on Netflix below.

-Despicable Me’s lovable yellow sidekicks get their own movie in this prequel that sends a trio of intrepid Minions to Sixties London in search of a truly evil leader… Watch on Netflix
+Love them or love them, Despicable Me’s lovable yellow sidekicks get their own movie in this prequel that sends a trio of intrepid Minions to Sixties London in search of a truly evil leader.
+It’s an enjoyable experience, especially for younger fans, aided in no small part by a killer classic rock soundtrack.
+Sandra Bullock, Pierre Coffin, Jon Hamm and Michael Keaton to the mayhem.